Create an Airwallex account today

 Here are the considerations before sending large remittances from Hong Kong to Korea:

-Real-time FX rate and remittance fees: Stay updated on the latest KRW FX rates to decide on the optimal timing for your remittance.
+• Real-time FX rate and remittance fees: Stay updated on the latest KRW FX rates to decide on the optimal timing for your remittance.
 Banks offer differing rates for buying and selling, alongside potential transaction fees.
-Third-party financial and remittance platforms like Airwallex provide attractive FX rates and waive transaction fees.
+Airwallex, the intelligent financial platform for global businesses, provides attractive FX rates and waive transaction fees.
 Large remittances come with notable exchange costs, so it's essential to compare rates from various institutions and opt for the most competitive rate for your remittance.

-Processing time: Various bank and third-party remittance platforms have different processing time.
+• Processing time: Various banks and financial remittance platforms have different processing time.
 Choose a provider that offers same-day crediting to handle urgent transfers, whether big or small.

-Licenses and reliability: Choose a reputable and reliable bank or third-party remittance platform for large remittance.
+• Licenses and reliability: Choose a reputable and reliable bank or financial platform for large remittance.
 Ensure that they have appropriate security measures in place to protect personal and financial information.

 Pre-remittance preparations for wholesalers

-If you are a wholesale distributor for a food company, here are the preparations needed before sending money to Korea:
+If you are a wholesale distributor for a food company, here are the preparations needed before executing a money transfer to Korea:

-Documentary proof: Certain banks or remittance platforms may require relevant documents, such as Business Registration Certificate, authorization letters, and identification documents.
+5. Documentary proof: Certain banks or remittance platforms may require relevant documents, such as Business Registration Certificate, authorisation letters, and identification documents.

 What are the advantages of using Airwallex for remittance to Korea?

-Airwallex is an all-in-one leading global financial platform for modern businesses including wholesale trading, offering trusted solutions to manage everything from payments, remittance, currency exchange and beyond, to help you enter the Korean market affordably, simply, and reliably.
+Airwallex is an all-in-one leading global financial platform for modern businesses including wholesale trading, offering trusted solutions to manage everything from payments, remittance to Korea, currency exchange and beyond, to help you enter the Korean market affordably, simply, and reliably.
 Within minutes, you can open a business account under your company’s name through Airwallex at any time.
-There are no account opening fees, monthly fees, minimum deposit or transaction amounts.
+There are no account opening fees, minimum balance or transaction amounts.

 FAQs